-Ay, and since too, murders have been perform'd Too terrible for the ear: the time has been, That, when the brains were out, the man would die, And there an end; but now, they rise again, With twenty mortal murders on their crowns, And push us from our stools.
-This is more strange Than such a murder is.
-My worthy lord, Lady M. Your noble friends do lack you.
-I do forget. --Macb.
-Do not muse at me, my most worthy friends, I have a strange infirmity, which is nothing To those that know me.
-Come, love and health to all; Then, I 'll sit down. -- Give me some wine: fill full: --I drink to the general joy of the whole table, And to our dear friend Banquo, whom we miss; 'Would he were here! to all, and him, we thirst, And all to all.
-Lords.
-Our duties, and the pledge.
+Macb.
+If I stand here, I saw him.
+Lady M. Fie! for shame!
+Macb.
+Blood hath been shed ere now, i' th' olden time, Ere humane statute purg'd the gentle weal; Ay, and since too, murders have been perform'd Too terrible for the ear: the time has been, That, when the brains were out, the man would die, And there an end; but now, they rise again, With twenty mortal murders on their crowns, And push us from our stools.
+This is more strange Than such a murther is.
+Lady M. My worthy Lord, Your noble friends do lack you.
+Macb.
+I do forget. --Do not muse at me, my most worthy friends, I have a strange infirmity, which is nothing To those that know me.
+Come, love and health to all; Then, I'll sit down. -- Give me some wine: fill full: --I drink to the general joy of the whole table, And to our dear friend Banquo, whom we miss; Would he were here!